sburden/website/bio.md

 ---

-I am an Associate Professor with tenure (effective September 16, 2022) in Electrical & Computer Engineering at UW Seattle, and I served as my Department's (first) Associate Chair for DEI (DEI = Diversity, Equity, Inclusion) in the 2021--2022 academic year, and again from 2024 until it stopped being a thing in 2025, at which point I became our first Associate Chair for Faculty Success.
+I am an Associate Professor with tenure (effective September 16, 2022) in Electrical & Computer Engineering at UW Seattle, and I served as my Department's (first) Associate Chair for DEI (DEI = Diversity, Equity, Inclusion) in the 2021--2022 academic year, and again from 2024 until it stopped being a thing in 2025, at which point I became our first Associate Chair for Faculty Development.
 I was also a founding co-director of the [AMP Center](http://depts.washington.edu/amplify).

 I am broadly interested in discovering and formalizing principles of sensorimotor control; I focus on applications in robotics, neuroengineering, and human-cyber-physical systems.